IntelLabs/kAFL/README.md

 In both cases, you will find in the installation directory:
 - `.env` file: useful environment variables for your scripts
-- `venv` Python virtual environment: where kAFL fuzzer is installed
+- `.venv` Python virtual environment: where kAFL fuzzer is installed

 ### Local